 Perfect blooms in the garden this season are scarce because I’ve had a few setbacks.
 The roses are not looking good at all.
-Growing roses definitely has its up and downs and this week is a mix of both.
+Growing roses definitely has it’s up and downs and this week is a mix of both.
 It still hasn’t rained.
-The air is very dry and it feels as if it has not rained for months which is sadly true.
+The air is dehydrated, and it feels as if it has not rained for months which is sadly true.
 Watering will never be the same as a good downpour of rain on the garden.
 We had several howling, armageddon style dust storms last week leaving all the foliage on the roses spotted with dust and destroying new growth tips from the force.
-The blooms on the roses are damaged and the garden has had a real shakeup.
+The blooms on the roses are damaged, and the garden has had a real shakeup.
 I’ve started to notice too, that many blooms are going brown before they open properly and becoming half-eaten and deformed in shape.
 Not at all what I had planned for the first flush of Spring.

 “There are no gardening mistakes, only experiments.”Janet Kilburn Phillips

 Sadly, I had to cut many buds and blooms off the plants’, and I have sprayed some with the hose because evidently, thrips hate water.
 Seasons come and go, and each year is different.
 Last year we had aphids but now its thrips.
 I wonder if it is due to the dry weather?
 It was not enjoyable removing all my long-awaited rose blooms prematurely, and I’m hoping the second flush will be better looking roses on each bush.
 Fingers crossed.

 We want plants to be perfect but they rarely grow exactly as we intended or match precisely our vision.
 Fortunately, this setback is not everywhere in the garden or the new area I view from the kitchen.
 The arch garden as I call it, is absolutely delightful.
 So colourful and healthy, and all the roses are growing very well -a great success.